Alcohol

 View data tables >

 The National Wastewater Drug Monitoring Program (NWDMP) measures the presence of substances in sewerage treatment plants across Australia.
 Alcohol is typically one of the most commonly detected substances monitored by the program.
-Since the beginning of the Program, the estimated population-weighted average consumption of alcohol has remained relatively steady, averaging out short-term fluctuations (ACIC 2022).
+Since the beginning of the Program in 2016, the estimated population-weighted average consumption of alcohol has remained relatively steady, averaging out short-term fluctuations (ACIC 2022).

 For state and territory data, see the National Wastewater Drug Monitoring Program reports.

-Figure ALCOHOL5: Estimated consumption of alcohol in Australia based on detections in wastewater, April to August 2022
+Figure ALCOHOL5: Estimated consumption of alcohol in Australia based on detections in wastewater, December 2022 to April 2023

 Alcohol is one of the most consumed drugs measured in wastewater

-Alcohol consumption is typically higher in regional areas than capital cities
+Alcohol consumption was slightly higher in regional areas than capital cities

-Between April and August 2022, average consumptionᵃ of alcohol decreased in both Capital cities and Regional areas
+Between December 2022 and April 2023, average consumptionᵃ of alcohol increased in both Capital cities and in Regional sites

 a 'Average consumption' refers to estimated population-weighted average consumption.

-Note: August 2022 data are from 58 wastewater treatment sites, covering approximately 57% of the Australian population.
+Note: April and June 2023 data are from 55 wastewater treatment sites, covering approximately 55% of the Australian population.

 Source: AIHW, adapted from ACIC 2023.